-Wait for a minimum of 240 ms after writing to the operation mode bits before reading back the temperature from the temperature value register.
-This time ensures that the ADT7311 has time to power up and complete a conversion.
+After writing to the operation mode bits, wait for at least 240 ms before reading back the temperature from the temperature value register.
+This delay ensures that the ADT7320 has adequate time to power up and complete a conversion.

-To obtain an updated temperature conversion, reset the Bit 6 to 0 and Bit 5 to 1 in the configuration register (0x01).
+To obtain an updated temperature conversion, reset Bits[6:5] of the configuration register (Register Address 0x01) to 01.